 Having just spent a couple of nights in Hotels whilst exploring the Ring of Kerry over in Ireland, I decided to change things up a bit and sort out an Airbnb room for my short stay in the Cotswolds.
 I thought that staying right in the heart of the region, away from any hustle and bustle, and try emerge myself in village life, away from all the every day noises and stresses that come with living in a busy city such as London.

 In short my plan worked.
 Our beautiful annex was located 30 minutes drive from any kind of town or village, and as a result the lack of noise was at first almost deafening, but once used to it, it became bliss like.
 We stoked the wood burner, exchanged our smart phones for books and indulged in a bought of serious relaxation.
+To set the right mood and enhance relaxation, we opted for a difusser found on https://www.archute.com/best-reed-diffusers/.
 Come the evening, we were even able to stars shimming overhead through our skylight.

 Of course we didn’t spend every minute of our time in the Cotwolds lock away with our heads nestled in books, we did get out and explore the area too … at points getting hopelessly lost in the process.